CrazyDubya/4o/faux_browser/README.md

 `manifest.json`.
 If the hash does not match, a 500 error is returned.
 The server also tracks how long it has been running and stops responding once the user's configured time limit elapses.
+Logs are written under `repository/metadata` by default.
+Override this path with `--log-dir` if you need to store logs elsewhere.
-All requests are logged to `repository/metadata/server_access.log` for auditing.
+All requests are logged to `server_access.log` for auditing and soft-allow attempts to `approval_requests.log`.
 ## Screenshot Fetcher

 The optional `screenshot_fetcher.py` script uses `pyppeteer` to capture images of the sample domains.